 Conclusion

-Photoionization mass spectrometry coupled to tunable VUV radiation from a synchrotron allowed for studying the anthracene monomer and dimer and their hydration by water clusters.
-Experimental photoionization efficiency spectra reveal a loss of structure going from the monomer to the dimer and when adding water units.
+Photoionization mass spectrometry coupled to tunable VUV radiation from a synchrotron allowed us to study the anthracene monomer and dimer and their hydration by water clusters.
+Experimental photoionization efficiency spectra reveal a loss of structure when shifting from the monomer to the dimer and when adding water units.
 This loss of structure, or smoothing, indicates the presence of several isomers in the beam.
-We have studied the structure of these clusters using density functional theory both as neutrals and upon subsequent photoionization.
-For the case of anthracene monomer with different number of water molecules, the most stable isomers are those where there are OH⋯π and CH⋯O interactions between the water cluster and the aromatic ring.
+We studied the structure of these clusters using density functional theory both as neutrals and upon subsequent photoionization.
+In the case of the anthracene monomer with differing numbers of water molecules, the most stable isomers are those with OH⋯π and CH⋯O interactions between the water cluster and the aromatic ring.
 In the case of A2Wn, the stability trends follow that of the anthracene dimers.
-When comparing structures of the same dimer isomer with different distribution of the water clusters, it is clear that the energetic tendency of the waters is to remain clustered.
+When comparing structures of the same dimer isomer with a different distribution of the water clusters, it is clear that the energetic tendency of the water molecules is to remain clustered.
 In all cases, except in the case of four water molecules, water clusters are not confined inside the anthracene dimers, and structures with an OH⋯π interaction with one ring and a CH⋯O interaction with the second ring are preferred.
-When the anthracene unit is ionized, we see that hydrogen bond chain formation in the case of AWn where n = 1,2.
+When the anthracene unit is ionized, we see hydrogen bond chain formation in the case of AWn where n = 1,2.
 When n=3,4, the preference is to form a cyclic water cluster above the aromatic ring.
-Here the clusters are flipped so that the oxygen is pointing toward the ionized ring.
-In ionized A2Wn the structures again follow the stability of the dimer; however, we observe a reversal in the stability trends in dimer structure: the bonded system is the least stable on the cationic surface.
-As one of the anthracenes is ionized, we observe in some cases more CH⋯O interaction and the tendency of the waters to be in a side orientation to the aromatic rings.
-Here as well, the preference of the water is to stay clustered together and not to spread around the anthracenes.
-As a result of the ionization, the water cluster goes through structural changes so that the oxygen points toward the hole and the hydrogen atoms point away from it.
+Here, the clusters are flipped so that the oxygen is pointing toward the ionized ring.
+In ionized A2Wn, the structures again follow the stability of the dimer; however, we observe a reversal in the stability trends in dimer structure: the bonded system is the least stable on the cationic surface.
+As one of the anthracenes is ionized, in some cases we observe more CH⋯O interaction and the tendency of the water molecules to be in a side orientation to the aromatic rings.
+Here as well, the preference of the water is to remain clustered together and not to spread around the anthracenes.
+As a result of the ionization, the water cluster progresses through structural changes so that the oxygen points toward the hole and the hydrogen atoms point away from it.
 Confinement of a water cluster was observed only in the case of A2W4.

-Experimental Section

-Experimental Methods

-The experiments are performed with a reflectron time-of-flight mass spectrometer incorporating a continuous supersonic expansion molecular beam source.
-The apparatus is coupled to a 3-meter vacuum monochromator on the Chemical Dynamics Beamline (9.0.2) located at the Advanced Light Source and has been described in our previous studies.29 Anthracene was placed at the front end of a stainless-steel nozzle, which has a 50 μm diameter center hole and is heated to 381 K using a cartridge heater.
-Anthracene vapor is diffused into 820 Torr argon carrier gas seeded with water vapor.
-The gas mixture passes through the 50 μm hole and expands supersonically in a vacuum to produce a molecular beam at the interaction region of a reflectron time-of-flight mass spectrometer, where the neutral clusters are ionized by the VUV light and subsequently detected.
-Mass spectra are recorded for the photon energy range between 7 and 12.5 eV in a photon energy step size of 50 meV.
-The PIE curves of the water clusters are obtained by integrating over the peaks in the mass spectrum at each photon energy and are normalized by the photon flux.

-Computational Methods